vik31mh/Ultimatrix/README.md

 - Ensure you're running on Windows
 - Some laptops may not support WMI brightness control
 - Try updating display drivers

+**Screenshot feature not working**
+- Ensure you have write permissions to Pictures folder
+- Check if Screenshots folder is created automatically
+- Verify PyAutoGUI is properly installed

 **Volume control not working**
 - Ensure Windows audio service is running